 The Last Mile prepares incarcerated individuals for successful reentry through business and technology training.

-Five years ago, Chris Redlitz entered San Quentin State Prison for the first time.
+Nine years ago, Chris Redlitz entered San Quentin State Prison for the first time.
 Because of his background in venture capital, he was invited to speak to a group of men about business and entrepreneurship.
 He was so impressed by the men’s level of business knowledge and desire to learn, he began to nurture the idea of creating a Technology Accelerator inside the prison.
 His wife and business partner, Beverly Parenti, was not immediately enamored with the idea, but they agreed to immerse themselves into the issue of incarceration in America, and find a path to help resolve this daunting problem:

 The US contains 5% of the world population